 Sherlock, an offering of SDSC's Health Cyberinfrastructure Division, is a Center of Excellence focused on managed information technology and data services for academia and government that spans many IT disciplines, including compliant cloud hosting, cyber security, and data management.
 Formed in 2013, Sherlock’s portfolio of services are offered to federal, state, and local governments, University of California as well as universities nationwide.

 - Sherlock Cloud: managed cloud hosting provides both HIPAA-, FISMA-, CUI-, and CSF-complaint services in accordance with hundreds of NIST controls governing system access, information control, and management processes.

 - Sherlock Data Lab: helps transform digital data into meaningful information using a hybrid approach to data warehousing.

-Sherlock’s resources are physically located within the SDSC Data Center, and, where needed for redundancy, in a secure data center in Northern California.
+Sherlock’s resources are physically located within the SDSC Data Center.
 Sherlock Cloud systems interconnect with a 10Gb/s (gigabits per second) network fabric within the SDSC Data Center, and wide-area networking utilizes more than 100Gb/s of high-bandwidth connections to the Internet and research networks such as Internet2, National Lambda Rail (NLR), and the Corporation for Education Network Initiatives in California (CENIC).